Theodore S. Wright: Early life and education

-Career
+Ministry

-Before 1833, Wright was called as the second minister of New York's First Colored Presbyterian Church and served there the rest of his life.
-(It was later known as Shiloh Presbyterian Church and the successor congregation is now St. James Presbyterian Church in Harlem.)
-He followed the founder, Samuel Cornish.
+In September 1828, Wright was called as minister of New York's First Colored Presbyterian Church, later the Shiloh Presbyterian Church (its successor congregation is St. James Presbyterian Church in Harlem).
+A licentiate minister at the time, he was ordained in early 1829, succeeding the church's founder, Samuel Cornish.
+He served as pastor of this church until his death, when he was succeeded by his friend Henry Highland Garnet.
+During his ministry, he grew the congregation from 50 to 413 members.

+Wright was active in the Presbyterian Church broadly.
+In the 1840s, he became moderator of the Third Presbytery of New York, and pursued an antislavery agenda in the Synod of New York and New Jersey despite bitter opposition from proslavery interests.
+He also served on the executive committee of the Evangelical Alliance, a transatlantic Presbyterian group deeply divided over slavery.

+Activism

 In 1833 Wright was a founding member of the American Anti-Slavery Society, which had an interracial membership and leadership.
 He served on the executive committee until 1840.
 That year he left with other moderate members, including Arthur and Lewis Tappan, and helped found the American and Foreign Anti-Slavery Society.
-They disagreed with some of William Lloyd Garrison's proposals, including his insistence on having women in leadership positions.
+They disagreed with some of William Lloyd Garrison's proposals, including his insistence on having women in leadership positions and his rejection of the US Constitution as a corrupt document.

+On September 27, 1836, while attending a Princeton commencement ceremony, Wright was subjected to a racist assault by a white student, Thomas Ancrum, son of a South Carolina planter.
+Wright refused to fight back, staying true to his principles of nonviolence.
+At a national Colored Convention in 1837, he opposed a resolution advocating Black self-defense, which he deemed "un-Christian."

-In 1837, at a national Colored Convention, Wright opposed a resolution advocating black self-defense as "un-Christian."
-Wright supported activities of other black communities in the state; for instance, in 1837 he spoke at the dedication of the First Free Church of Schenectady, the first black church in the city, and praised its founding a school for its children.
+Wright supported activities of other black communities in New York.
+In 1837 he spoke at the dedication of the First Free Church of Schenectady, the first black church in the city, and praised its founding a school for its children.
+He was a founding member and vice president of the Phoenix Society and was instrumental in establishing the Phoenix High School for Black students.

 For years Wright acted as a conductor for the Underground Railroad in New York City and used his house at 235 W. Broadway as a station.
-He served on New York's Committee of Vigilance, established to try to help fugitive slaves evade slave catchers and resist their being returned to the South.
+He served on the executive committee of the New York Committee of Vigilance, established to try to help fugitive slaves evade slave catchers and resist their being returned to the South.

+At the 1843 National Convention of Colored Citizens in Buffalo, Wright initially supported Garnet's call for enslaved people to rise up against their oppressor.
+Frederick Douglass spoke against Garnet's resolution, which convention members narrowly voted down.